LIVE Osprey Nest Cam

 Electrocution.
 Osprey can touch parts of the energized structure with their body (wings, feet, bill) including when they excrete waste.
 Juveniles are especially susceptible as they begin to fledge the nest.

-By providing alternate nesting platforms like the ones at Pleasant Hill Lake Park by Firelands Electric Cooperative this helps minimize electric outages from bird electrocutions.
+By providing alternate nesting platforms like the ones at Pleasant Hill Lake Park by Firelands Electric Cooperative helps minimize electric outages from bird electrocutions.
 We are working closely with other wildlife organizations on managing bird nests on power poles in and around the Pleasant Hill Lake Park.
 Thank you to our Park Partners.